Salijon Abdurahmanov: Arrest for drug possession

-On 7 June 2008, Abdurahmanov was stopped by traffic police, who searched his car and stated that they found 114 g of marijuana and 5 g of opium in the car.
-Abdurahmanov stated that the drugs had been planted in retaliation for a story he had recently published about alleged corruption of traffic police.
+On 7 June 2008, Abdurahmanov was stopped by traffic police, who searched his car and claimed to have found 114 g of marijuana and 5 g of opium in the vehicle.
+Abdurahmanov stated that the drugs had been planted in retaliation for a story he had recently published about alleged corruption among traffic police.
 After blood tests found no narcotics in Abdurahmanov's system, the authorities increased the charge to possession with intent to sell.
-On 10 October 2008, he was found guilty by a district court and sentenced to 10 years in prison.
+On 10 October 2008, he was found guilty by a district court and sentenced to ten years in prison.
 The sentence was upheld by the Karakalpak Supreme Court's Appeal Commission two days later.

-His imprisonment was condemned by a number of international human rights NGOs, which alleged that his arrest was connected to his journalism and activism for the Karakalpakstan separatist movement.
+His imprisonment was condemned by a number of international human rights NGOs, which alleged that his arrest was connected to his journalism and activism for the Karakalpak separatist movement.
 Amnesty International designated him a prisoner of conscience, "detained solely for carrying out his human rights activities and exercising his right to freedom of expression".
 Front Line stated that it was "deeply concerned" by the arrest, and the International Federation for Human Rights and World Organisation Against Torture issued a joint statement urging his release, calling his detention "arbitrary" and for the sole purpose of "sanctioning his human rights activities".
 The Committee to Protect Journalists called for Abdurahmanov's release and for the Uzbek government to be held accountable for his detention.
-The Organization for Security and Co-operation in Europe stated that the drug charges were "made-up" and that Abdurahmanov's trial "did not stand the scrutiny of a fair procedure."
+The OSCE stated that the drug charges were "made‑up" and that Abdurahmanov's trial "did not stand the scrutiny of a fair procedure".
 Human Rights Watch called the conviction "an affront to human rights and free speech".

-Jeff Gedmin, president of Abdurahmanov's former employer Radio Free Europe, also spoke against the arrest, stating, "If President Islam Karimov is eager to rehabilitate his country's reputation, he should stop treating free speech as a criminal offense and let Abdurahmanov and nearly 20 other journalists and human rights defenders out of prison immediately."
+Jeff Gedmin, president of Abdurahmanov's former employer Radio Free Europe, also spoke against the arrest, stating: "If President Islam Karimov is eager to rehabilitate his country's reputation, he should stop treating free speech as a criminal offence and let Abdurahmanov and nearly 20 other journalists and human rights defenders out of prison immediately."

 "Imposter" incident

 In late 2012, the International Committee of the Red Cross attempted unsuccessfully to meet with Abdurahmanov for several months.
-According to Abdurahmanov's son Davron, at one point, prison authorities introduced another man claiming to be Abdurahmanov to ICRC inspectors.
-The ICRC inspectors had seen a photograph of the real Abdurahmanov and refused to believe the imposter.
+According to Abdurahmanov's son Davron, at one point prison authorities introduced another man claiming to be Abdurahmanov to ICRC inspectors.
+The ICRC inspectors had seen a photograph of the real Abdurahmanov and refused to believe the impostor.